SymfonyCasts/testing/sfcasts/ep1/dino-health.md

 To fulfill Bob's wishes, open the `main/index.html.twig` template and add an `Accepting Visitors` heading to the table.
 In the dino loop, create a new `<td>` and call `dino.acceptingVisitors`.
 We'll show `Yes` if this is true or `No` if we get false.

 In the browser, refresh the status page...
 And...
 WooHoo!
-All of our dinos *are* accepting visitors... beause we haven't set any as "sick" on our code!
+All of our dinos *are* accepting visitors... because we haven't set any as "sick" on our code!

 But...
 We already know from looking at GitHub earlier, that some of our dinos *are* sick.
-Next: let's use GitHub's API to read the labels from our GitHub repository and set the *real* health on each `Dinosaur` so that our dashboard will update in real time.
+Next: let's use GitHub's API to read the labels from our GitHub repository and set the *real* health on each `Dinosaur` so that our dashboard will update in real-time.